lucidrains/perfusion-pytorch/README.md

 It seems they successfully applied the Rank-1 editing technique from a <a href="https://arxiv.org/abs/2202.05262">memory editing paper for LLM</a>, with a few improvements.
 They also identified that the keys determine the "where" of the new concept, while the values determine the "what", and propose local / global-key locking to a superclass concept (while learning the values).

+For researchers out there, if this paper checks out, the tools in this repository should work for any other text-to-`<insert modality>` network using cross attention conditioning.
+Just a thought

 ## Appreciation

 - <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there